IPA.CONF(5) IPA.CONF(5)

 ters.
 Usually this value should help to recall what this rule, limit

-generates them, so you cannot specify descriptions for dynamic rules in
+erates it, so you cannot specify descriptions for dynamic rules in the

 Example: